amicojeko/SplitFlapDisplay/README.md

 `refresh();`

 Refresh is intended as refresh in displays.
 Perhaps I should have called it `tick` or `loop`.
-By the wai, this is what keeps the display going, it must be called at each Arduino `loop()` iteration.
+By the way, this is what keeps the display going, it must be called at each Arduino `loop()` iteration.

 `reset();`